project-akri/akri/docs/opcua-demo.md

 If at any point in the demo, you want to dive deeper into OPC UA or clarify a term, you can reference the [online OPC UA specifications](https://reference.opcfoundation.org/v104/).

-## Setting up a single-node cluster with MicroK8s
+## Setting up a single-node cluster
 Before running Akri, we need a Kubernetes cluster.
 If you do not have a readily available cluster, follow the steps provided in the [end-to-end demo](./end-to-end-demo.md#set-up-cluster) to set up a single-node MicroK8s or K3s cluster.
+If using MicroK8s, you can skip the step of enabling privileged pods, as the OPC UA monitoring brokers do not need to run in a privileged security context.

 ## Creating X.509 v3 Certificates
 **If security is not desired, this section can be skipped, as each monitoring broker will use an OPC UA Security Policy